Lastaapps/ctu-bi-pjp/README.md

 **NOTE:** If you by any change encounter **yaml-bench** error with llvm-9, follow this guide: https://weliveindetail.github.io/blog/post/2019/12/02/apt-llvm-9-dev-yaml-bench.html .
 Sufficient workaround should be ``touch /usr/lib/llvm-9/bin/yaml-bench``

-### Windows - WSL

-WSL containts only version 6 by default, you need to download newer version from: https://apt.llvm.org/

 ### Mac OS

 Some standard utilities may be required: `getopts` and `realpath`.